GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 * If the state in question is aesthetic,for example an animation, then the widget itself best manages the state.
 * When in doubt, let the parent widget manage the child widget's state.

-#### Step 3: Subclass StatefulWidget and State
+#### Step 3: Subclass StatefulWidget and State.

 The `MyStatefulWidget` class manages its own state, so it overrides `createState()` to create the State object.
 The framework calls `createState()` when it wants to build the widget.
 In this example, `createState()` creates an instance of `_MyStatefulWidgetState` , which is implemented in the next step.
 ```dart
 class MyStatefulWidget extends StatefulWidget {
   MyHomePage({Key key, this.title}) : super(key: key);